The board shall exercise prudent fiscal management in maintaining the integrity of the reserve account. (Civ. Code §5515)

 Investment Strategy.
 Prudent investments of reserve monies should focus on the following parameters in their order of importance:

 1. Safety.
 A board's primary goal should be the preservation of the association's reserves against loss.
 Sometimes an association's governing documents may limit investment opportunities by requiring that funds be kept in FDIC insured accounts.
 Following is a hierarchy of risk to the principal:

+3. Yield.
 Yield is the return received on an investment.
 Boards should seek a reasonable return on the association's reserve accounts but should never adopt a strategy that emphasizes return over preservation of capital (as occurred with Orange County in the 1990s and resulted in bankruptcy when the investments collapsed).
 Bank savings accounts may be too conservative due to their low rates of return.
 Using non-interest bearing accounts is viewed by some as mismanagement because the funds are not earning any income at all.
 The most common form of investment used by homeowner associations is the certificate of deposit.

+Out of State Banks.
 Unless an association's governing documents restrict deposits to California institutions, the monies may be kept in out of state institutions.

-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter
+ASSISTANCE: Associations needing legal assistance can contact us.
+To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.